Helios-Protocol/py-helios-node/README.md

 # Helios Protocol Node
-This is the pre-alpha stage of the HeliosProtocol node, is currently under active development and is not yet complete.
+This is the pre-alpha stage of the HeliosProtocol node.
+It is currently under active development and is not yet complete.

 ## Installing